 Published NAV total return per Ordinary Share Published NAV per Ordinary Share (Discount) / Premium per Ordinary Share

-Definition The increase in the Published NAV per Ordinary Share plus the total dividends paid per Ordinary Share during the period, with such dividends paid being re-invested at NAV, as a percentage of the NAV per share as at period end Gross assets less liabilities (including accrued but unpaid fees) determined in accordance with the section entitled "Net Asset Value" in Part I of the Company's Prospectus, divided by the number of Ordinary Shares at the relevant time BGLF's closing share price on the LSE less the Published NAV per share as at the period end, divided by the Published NAV per share as at that date
+Definition The increase in the Published NAV per Ordinary Share plus the total dividends paid per Ordinary Share during the period, with such dividends paid being re-invested at NAV, as a percentage of the NAV per share as at period end Gross assets less liabilities (including accrued but unpaid fees) determined in accordance with the section entitled "Net Asset Value" in Part I of the Company's Prospectus, divided by the number of Ordinary Shares at the relevant time Published NAV per share as at the period end, divided by the Published NAV per share as at that date

 Reason NAV total return summarises the Company's true growth over time while taking into account both capital appreciation and dividend yield The Published NAV per share is an indicator of the intrinsic value of the Company.
 The discount or premium per Ordinary Share is a key indicator of the discrepancy between the market value and the intrinsic value of the Company

-Target 11%+ Not applicable Maximum discount of 7.5%
+Target ~ 11%+ Not applicable Maximum discount of 7.5%

 Performance

 2019 14.46% 0.9187 (10.20)%

 2018 6.70% 0.8963 (15.21)%

 2017 1.38% 0.9378 5.03%

 2016 13.28% 1.0238 (1.10)%

-^{} Refer to details on management of the discount in the Chair's Statement on page 11.
+Refer to details on management of the discount in the Chair's Statement.

-^{} Published NAV is an APM from which these metrics are derived.
+Published NAV is an APM from which these metrics are derived.